comradequinn/qinject-dart/README.md

 Done naively, this quickly becomes a very complex dependency graph to manage, so the majority of projects that adopt this approach use an IoC Library or Framework to manage this complexity.
 This is what `Qinject` offers for `Dart` and `Flutter` projects.

-`Qinject` takes a slightly different appoach to this than comparable frameworks in other languages, however, by injecting an abstract `Service Locator` instance into the constructor.
+`Qinject` takes a slightly different approach to this than comparable frameworks in other languages, however, by injecting an abstract `Service Locator` instance into the constructor.
 This is then immediately used by the constructor to acquire any dependencies.

-An example is shown below illustrating how dependencies are declared in the constructor and populated by the injected `Qinjector` instance.
+An example is shown below, illustrating how dependencies are declared in the constructor and populated by the injected `Qinjector` instance.

 ```dart
 main() {